Battle of Solway Moss 1542

 In 1536 James V renewed Scotland’s alliance with France and married Madeleine of Valois a year later.
 When she died after a few months James married Mary of Guise.

 In 1541 James had agreed to meet Henry VIII at York while Henry was making his summer progress.
 However, the Scottish nobles advised James that he was in danger of being kidnapped by the English and James did not attend.
-Henry took James action as a personal insult.
+Henry took James’s action as a personal insult and used this as an excuse to invade Scotland.

 Events of the Battle of Solway Moss